Munich City Museum (Münchener Stadtmuseum)

 Munich was a spawning ground of the Third Reich, and named the Hauptstadt der Bewegung (Capital of the Movement) by Hitler.

-The dark days are documented in a Nationalsozialismus in München (National Socialism in Munich) on the ground floor, just to the left of the entrance.
+The dark days are documented in Nationalsozialismus in München (National Socialism in Munich) an exhibition on the ground floor, just to the left of the entrance.

 On display are old propaganda posters and signs with Orwellian regulations, postcards, uniforms and other memorabilia.
 I found the photos of the Jewish persecution deeply disturbing, and I was moved by the painting Das Brennende Karlstor at the end of the circuit, showing Munich ablaze at the end of the war.